lcpilling/twistR/README.md

 * the assumptions tested by each model,
 * whether a combination of estimates (such as the MR and RGMTE estimates) is optimum.

 It is not so simple as to just use the Robust GMTE (RGMTE) estimate, for example.
 For this reason we do not automatically give a recommendation when the functions are executed.
-For the combined estimated, the `Combine?` column simply reports whether the p-value for the Q-statistic (`Qp`) is >0.05 i.e. the estimates do not significantly differ.
+For the combined estimates the `Combine?` column simply reports whether the p-value for the Q-statistic (`Qp`) is >0.05 i.e. the estimates do not significantly differ.
 This does not necesssarily mean it is the best choice.
 For futher information on the assumptions tested and decision framework please see the published manuscript (open access in PLOS Genetics).